 - Anyone who is applying to resit an examination or repeat a course module, or, anyone who has previously re-sat examinations or repeated modules and require additional time to complete the course in respect of which those examinations were re-sat or modules repeated (for example, a Master's student who failed dissertation and needs more time to re-submit dissertation) - note this does NOT include re-starters;

-- Anyone who has transferred to a longer course because a study abroad year or work placement year is added (either before or after completing the study abroad or work placement year);
+- Anyone who has transferred to a longer course because a study abroad year or work placement year has been added (either before or after completing the study abroad or work placement year);

 - Anyone who changed course from a Bachelor's degree (RQF Level 6) to an Undergraduate Master's degree (RQF Level 7), or, anyone who has been internally upgraded from a Master's course (RQF Level 7) to a PhD level course (RQF Level 8).